iTwin/iTwinUI/CONTRIBUTING.md

 #### Running visual tests

 1. Make sure you have [Docker](https://www.docker.com/get-started) installed and running.
-2. From the monorepo root, run `pnpm test --filter=react-workshop`.
+2. From the monorepo root, run `pnpm run test --filter=react-workshop`.
 This will build react-workshop and run all cypress tests in docker.
    -  If you only need to run tests for a specific component, you can do so by passing the `--spec` argument to cypress. e.g. for testing `Alert`, you can run `pnpm --filter react-workshop test --spec="**/Alert.*"`.
-But don't forget to build react-workshop first (pnpm build --filter=react-workshop).
+But don't forget to build react-workshop first (pnpm run build --filter=react-workshop).
 3. Once the tests finish running, you can approve any failing test images using `pnpm approve:react`.

 #### Writing visual tests